lyijin/working_with_dna_meth/README.rst

 -----------------------------------
 I'll talk about the theory first, then the implementation.
 This process is a bit convoluted, but the basic idea of a methylated position is one that:

-I. Is well-covered across all treatments.
-II.
-Is present in all treatments (similar to (1)).
+I. Is well-covered across all treatments (typically defined as median coverage >= 10) II.
+Is present in all treatments (similar to criteria I in idea, typically defined as minimum coverage >= 1).
 III.
 Is methylated in all replicates of a biologically meaningful treatment.
 IV.
 When pooled, is significantly methylated.